classiebit/eventmie-pro-docs/resources/docs/3.0/apps/introduction.md

 <br>

-In the single app, it has both Organiser and Customer login.
+Eventmie Pro FullyLoaded mobile app offers a comprehensive event management experience, combining both Organizer and Customer functionalities in a single, easy-to-use application for Android and iOS devices.

-1. **For Organizer**
+1. **For Organizers**
-    - Complete ticket scanning functionality, same as the website.
+    - Full-featured ticket scanning functionality, just like the Eventmie website.
-    - Dashboard where Organizers can see all their scanned tickets and check ins info.
+    - Organizer dashboard to view all scanned tickets and check-in information in real time.

-2. **For Customer**
+2. **For Customers**
-    - Login and register to the app via email and password.
+    - Secure login and registration via email and password.
-    - Home page, Browse Events page with filters same as website
+    - Home page and Browse Events page with advanced filters, mirroring the website experience.
-    - Event page same as website
+    - Detailed event pages, identical to the website for seamless navigation.
-    - Customer can purchase the ticket the same way he can purchase from Website (including applying Promocode, Reserved seating, taxes and all)
+    - Effortless ticket purchasing, including support for promocodes, reserved seating, taxes, and more—just like on the website.
-    - Customers can download the tickets for easy check-in on event venue.
+    - Downloadable tickets for quick and easy event check-in at the venue.

 -   [Purchase EventmiePro FullyLoaded](#Purchase-EventmiePro-FullyLoaded)
 -   [Customisation Services](#customisation-services)